 Percentage Asset Profit/Loss:

 Only the unrealized portion of profit/loss can be represented as a relative value.
-Thus, the percentage profit/loss simply represents the change in unit price of the asset in the time frame chosen.
+Thus, the percentage profit/loss simply represents the change in the unit price of the asset in the time frame chosen.

 (Unit Price Now - Unit Price X time ago) x 100 / (Unit Price X time ago)